WVDNR shares trout stocking locations for week of March 21 - NewsBreak

 WVDNR shares trout stocking locations for week of March 21

-SOUTH CHARLESTON, (WV) — The following waters were stocked with trout during the week of March 21.
+SOUTH CHARLESTON, WV (LOOTPRESS) — The following waters were stocked with trout during the week of March 21.
 Trout stocking updates are also posted online at wvdnr.gov/fish-stocking.

 Anthony Creek